-CPIM, Congress will compete with NOTA in forthcoming polls, says Tripura CM
+CPI(M), Congress will compete with NOTA in forthcoming polls, says Tripura CM

-Agartala: Tripura Chief Minister Manik Saha on Wednesday hit out at the CPIM and Congress for their “negative approach” to politics and asserted that the strength of both parties had diminished drastically.
+Agartala: Tripura Chief Minister Manik Saha on Wednesday hit out at the CPI(M) and Congress for their “negative approach” to politics and asserted that the strength of both parties had diminished drastically.

-According to him, CPIM and Congress will soon be seen competing with NOTA.
+According to him, CPI(M) and Congress will soon be seen competing with NOTA.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

 “This is an important day and the people of the North District will remember it.
-The opposition CPIM said ‘Where is development?’ and I replied—if you can’t see development, go for cataract surgery.
+The opposition CPI(M) said ‘Where is development?’ and I replied—if you can’t see development, go for cataract surgery.
 Their approach to politics is negative.
 This is why both the parties are going to vanish from the state politics.
 The day is not far when their candidates will compete with NOTA in elections.
 The Congress is also on the same path.
 They are made for each other,” said Saha.

 He was speaking at the inauguration and foundation stone laying ceremony of 45 projects in North Tripura district.

 “Earlier we had only one national highway and now six more highways are under construction.
-The then CPIM government had deprived the state, but after BJP came, people have seen what development is.
+The then CPI(M) government had deprived the state, but after BJP came, people have seen what development is.
 We believe in work, not in dialogue.
 The indigenous people have understood how PM Modi, since 2014, has been working for the development of the Janajati.
 Many people have played politics by creating differences between tribal and non-tribal communities,” he said.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!